charliecalvert/CloudNotes/Assignments/React/ReactPropsSanityTests.md

 - Convert GetGist from React Function to React Component so we can add state to it.
   - Use the state to allow the user to iterate over the list of Gists.

+## Justification

+The goal of the Sanity Tests assignments is to make sure you have a specific set, and only that specific set, of methods in **components/App.js** from the **week03-rest-basics** assignment.
+At this stage, my tests should confirm that the methods I want to see are available, but it does not look for other methods that I feel are not needed.
+That would be an improvement but I'm not there yet.

+**NOTE**: _Some of you may be calling the project that uses all your micros and calls GitHub by some other name than **week03-rest-basics**.
+That is fine, just tell me clearly the name of the project and branch that contains the code you want me to view._

+I'm trying to do two things:

+- Provide guidance on what I want to see.
+To write in way that cannot be misunderstood the names of the methods I want to see in a class.
+- Ensure that at least parts of each assignment are easy for me to grade and troubleshoot because we are all using the same strategy and naming scheme.

+More specifically, it checks that you have two methods that call **fetch**:

+- queryServer
+- fetchGistList

+It also checks that you have two methods processing the JSON retrieved by these fetch methods.

+- **queryServer** should call **setData** from its second then method.
+- **fetchGistList** should call **setGistList** from its second then method.

+At this stage, you don't need anything else in the **App.js** other than the **constructor** and **render** method.

+Recall that I want you to write code that [looks like this code from the Address Simple Assignment][asdf]:

+In that code, **elfQuery** is similar to **queryServer** in **week03-rest-basics** and **setData** is similar to **setData** in **week03-rest-basics**.

+After checking for four methods, it then checks if a specific set of files are found in the components folder.
+I think that part is entirely self-explanatory, so I will focus on the code that looks for four specific methods.

 ## But I don't Have any Gists {#no-gists}

 I've noticed that not everyone has any gists or only have on gist.
 Think of gists as a place to store methods that you use a lot.
 Here are some candidates: